Smokeless Tobacco and Health Risks

 Quitting Smokeless Tobacco

-Quitting smokeless tobacco is like quitting any addiction.
-Nicotine is a highly addictive substance and quitting involves dealing with the physical, mental, and emotional parts of this addiction.
 Talk with your healthcare provider for suggestions and support while you quit.
-Visit online support sites to learn ways to avoid or deal with common stumbling points.
 For smokeless tobacco users, there may be a greater need to find an oral substitute to take the place of the tobacco such as sugarless candy or gum.

 Symptoms of Withdrawal from Smokeless Tobacco

 Withdrawal symptoms can happen to those who have used tobacco regularly for a few weeks or longer, and suddenly stop or greatly reduce the amount used.
-Symptoms usually start within a few hours of the last dip or chew and get worse about 2 to 3 days later when most of the nicotine and its by-products are out of the body.
-The following are withdrawal symptoms that you may experience: dizziness (which may last 1 or 2 days after quitting), depression, feelings of frustration, impatience, and anger, anxiety, irritability, trouble sleeping (including trouble falling asleep and staying asleep, and having bad dreams or even nightmares), trouble concentrating, restlessness, headaches, tiredness and increased appetite.
+Symptoms often start within a few hours of the last dip or chew and get worse about 2 to 3 days later when most of the nicotine and its by-products are out of the body.
+Withdrawal symptoms you may have are:

-Withdrawal symptoms can last for a few days to up to several weeks.
+Withdrawal symptoms can last for a few days to up to many weeks.
 These uncomfortable feelings can lead you to start using tobacco again, but remember: They will get better every day that you stay tobacco-free!
 Nicotine replacement products and other medications can help you get through withdrawal symptoms.
-There are wonderful resources available online and in your community - learn more from the resources for quitting below.

 Resources for Quitting

-Whether you're a smoker or someone who uses smokeless tobacco, to have the best chance of quitting and being successful, you need to know what you're up against, what your options are, and where to go for help.
+Whether you're a smoker or someone who uses smokeless tobacco, to have the best chance of quitting and being successful, you need to know what your options are and where to go for help.
 Below are some resources that will help you:

 Smoking cessation.
 Where do I start?